Sarah-Bue/knit-space/README.md

 - [Heroku](https://www.heroku.com) was used to host and deploy the website.

-- [Am I Responsive](ami.responsivedesign.is) was used to preview the website across a variety of popular devices.
+- [Am I Responsive](ami.responsivedesign.is) was used to preview the website across various popular devices.

 - [Coolors](https://coolors.co) was used to create a color palette for the website.